Caregiving Blog: Activities of Daily Living Signs of Decline in Aging Adults

 5 Mobility, Standing, Toileting, and Transferring.

-When walking up and down stairs takes effort, walking distances exhausts, holding onto furniture supports balance, multiple attempts occur to stand from a seated position, and uneven walking occurs, these events indicate significant risk for a fall.
+When walking up and down stairs takes effort, walking distances us exhausting, holding onto furniture supports balance, multiple attempts occur to stand from a seated position, and uneven walking occurs, these events indicate significant risk for a fall.
 Falls sometimes result in nursing home placements.

 Encouraging a loved one to be as active as possible is good.
 If caregivers have time, a daily walk is an ideal way to spend time with a loved one to support physical strength and balance.
 The exercise is also beneficial for the caregiver.